PiyushKBhattacharyya/Digital-Nurture-4.0-DotNetFSE-2205484/Solutions-DotNet_FSE/Week-2/Additional-Exercises/Exercise2/README.md

-# Scalar Functions
+# Stored Procedure
 ## Objective
-This assignment demonstrates how to create and use a scalar function to return the Annual Salary of an Employee based on their EmployeeID.
+This assignment demonstrates how to execute a stored procedure in SQL Server to return the total number of employees in a given department.
 ---
 ## Database Schema Overview